International Business Majors: Career and Salary Facts

 What Is the Curriculum for an International Business Major?

-International business is a broad topic encompassing practical business skills, international politics and world cultures.
-Your studies as an international business major will cover topics such as:
+International business is a broad topic encompassing practical business skills, international politics, and world cultures.
+Your studies as an international business major will cover topics such as international trade agreements, treaties, political economy, multinational organizations, global marketing, foreign language, and geography.

 Many international business programs offer you the opportunity to study at a foreign university or complete an internship with an international corporation or non-profit organization.
 Study abroad programs are typically available to college juniors and seniors and can last one semester to a year.
 International internships are also a possibility.